electron/website/docs/latest/tutorial/tutorial-3-main-renderer.md

 ### Sending messages from renderer to main

+In Electron, only the main process has access to Node.js, and only the renderer process has access to web APIs.
+This means it is not possible to access the Node.js APIs directly from the renderer process, nor the HTML Document Object Model (DOM) from the main process.
+**They are entirely different processes with different APIs**.

-You can also set up handlers for inter-process commmunication (IPC) with Electron's `ipcMain` and `ipcRenderer` modules.
+You can set up handlers for inter-process commmunication (IPC) with Electron's `ipcMain` and `ipcRenderer` modules.
 To send a message from your web page to the main process, you can set up a main process handler with `ipcMain.handle` and set up a preload function that calls `ipcRenderer.invoke` to trigger it.